Exposed To Someone With The Flu- What To Do? | Quick Care Guide

 After learning that you’ve been exposed to someone with the flu, it’s time to act fast:

-- Boost immunity: Drink plenty of fluids, get adequate rest, and maintain a nutritious diet rich in vitamins C and D.
+• Support your immune system: Drink plenty of fluids, get adequate rest, and maintain a nutritious diet.

 The Role of Antiviral Medications